leeford/Get-TeamsPSTNCallRecords/README.md

 > I have tested this on PowerShell Core 7 - it may work with Windows PowerShell 5.1, but I have not tried!

-Retreive call records for the last 10 days and save as JSON files:
+Retrieve call records for the last 10 days and save as JSON files:
 ```
 .\Get-TeamsPSTNCallRecords.ps1 -SavePath C:\Temp -Days 10 -SaveFormat JSON
 ```

-Retreive call records for the last 50 days and save as CSV files:
+Retrieve call records for the last 50 days and save as CSV files:
 ```
 .\Get-TeamsPSTNCallRecords.ps1 -SavePath C:\Temp -Days 50 -SaveFormat CSV
 ```